Table of contents

 Seven-Minute Frosting is made from combining egg whites and sugar over a double-broiler until it becomes light and fluffy to decorate a cake.
 This icing is made by stirring the mixture over a pot of simmering water or double broiler on top of the stove for about seven minutes until it transforms into a smooth, velvety texture.

-This frosting is perfect on classic vintage cakes like my Lady Baltimore Cake.
+This frosting is perfect on classic vintage cakes like my Lady Baltimore Cake and Lord Baltimore Cake.

 My vintage inspiration